eriksank/blog/bitcoin-security/bitcoin-hardware-wallet-industrial-debacle.md

 This blog post is about the catastrophic outcome of a particular widespread mainstream delusional belief:

-The false idea that the use of a Bitcoin hardware wallet will increase your security.
+    The false idea that the use of a Bitcoin hardware wallet increases the security of your coins.

 It almost never will.
 On the contrary, it is more likely to degenerate into a fully-fledged security nightmare.